Education Finance and Accountability Program (EFAP)

 Leonard M. Lopoo

-Director of the Center for Policy Research, Director of Maxwell X Lab, Professor of Public Administration and International Affairs, Senior Research Associate, Center for Policy Research, The Maxwell School, Syracuse University.
+Director of the Center for Policy Research, Director of Maxwell X Lab, Professor of Public Administration and International Affairs, Senior Research Associate in the Center for Policy Research, The Maxwell School, Syracuse University.

 Dr. Lopoo studies social welfare policies in the United States and their influence on families, particularly low-income families.
 His current research investigates the role that maternal employment plays in a variety of adolescent outcomes, including,